GenASiS: General Astrophysical Simulation System. II. Self-gravitating Baryonic Matter: Tests

 This non-monotonicity of shock expansion speed with zero-age main sequence mass in these adiabatic models is further explored in Figures~\ref{Fig:WH_Model} and \ref{Fig:WH_Model2}.
 The non-monotonicity of average shock expansion speed---and, similarly, total kinetic energy---in the left panel of Figure~\ref{Fig:WH_Model} reflects the pre-supernova progenitors' individual histories of stellar evolution.
 (The average shock expansion speed is computed from two points: the position and time when the shock is first detected, and the position and time just before the shock passes the grid boundary.)
 For starters, these stars are subject to stellar winds that reduce their total mass.
 As a result, the familiar adage ``mass determines destiny'' qualitatively extends to adiabatic explosions: the stellar mass at the onset of collapse shows a similar (but mirror image) non-monotonicity as a function of zero-age main sequence mass in the right panel of Figure~\ref{Fig:WH_Model}.
 In more detail, the density structure in the inner layers depends on the particular history of burning stages each star experiences.
 Even this can be reasonably captured by a single parameter: the compactness

 introduced by \citet{OConnor2011Black-Hole-Form}, evaluated for $m = 2.5\,M_\odot$ at the onset of collapse in the models considered here and also shown in the right panel of Figure~\ref{Fig:WH_Model}, exhibits a similar non-monotonicity.
+(The value $m = 2.5\,M_\odot$, roughly the maximum neutron star mass, was chosen by \citet{OConnor2011Black-Hole-Form} to study the post-bounce time of black hole formation.
+Because the density change at the passage of the Si/O boundary through the shock can help trigger a neutrino-driven explosion, some authors focused on explodability have chosen a mass coordinate corresponding to this region, $m = 1.75\,M_\odot$, with compactness $\xi_{1.75}$ evaluated at bounce (e.g. \citet{Janka2025Long-Term-Multi}).
+But the value $m = 2.5\,M_\odot$ also remains in common use (e.g. \citet{da-Silva-Schneider2020Equation-of-Sta}), and we choose it for three reasons.
+First, convenience: it is at large enough radius that it changes little between the onset of collapse and core bounce, so that $\xi_{2.5}$ can be evaluated on the pre-collapse progenitor profile.
+Second, as a property computed from the progenitor, it is disentangled from the choice of equation of state used in the core-collapse simulation.
+Third, by encompassing more of the matter through which the shock must pass, it is more relevant to the global measures with which we correlate it.)
 The anti-correlation evident in Figure~\ref{Fig:WH_Model} between average shock expansion speed and total kinetic energy on the one hand (left panel), and stellar mass at the onset of collapse and compactness on the other (right panel), is shown more directly in Figure~\ref{Fig:WH_Model2}.
 The anti-correlation between average shock speed and compactness is especially tight (red curve in right panel of Figure~\ref{Fig:WH_Model2}).
+That the average shock speed shows a tighter anti-correlation than the total kinetic energy may be an indication that, for adiabatic explosions, momentum considerations (ram pressure) are somewhat more important and/or more consistent among progenitors than energetic considerations (nuclear dissociation, `$p \, \mathrm{d}V$' work).